sunlightlabs/door-android/README.md

 ## Sunlight Foundation door opener

 Opens the door to the Sunlight office.
-Can be used from anywhere in the world to open the door.
+Can be used from anywhere in the world.

 ### Security